-Our collection spans the early 1900s up to 2013, documenting significant individuals, businesses, aircraft, as well as the broader social and economic history of aviation in Alberta.
+Our collection spans the early 1900s up to the present, documenting significant individuals, businesses, aircraft, as well as the broader social and economic history of aviation in Alberta.
 Our main focus is on artifacts that pertain to the history of Blatchford Field and aviation in Edmonton.

 In addition to aircraft, we have an extensive collection of uniforms and insignia.
 Our digital photograph collection, which consists of over 200,000 images, is currently under development to allow online access for researchers.